tlmgr(1) - phpMan

 The second form, "showall", is similar, but also shows options which can be defined but

-are not currently set to any value.
+are not currently set to any value ("help" is a synonym).

 Both "show..." forms take an option "--json", which dumps the option information in JSON